 Invigorate your mind and spirit at Beit Ahavah’s monthly Jewish Book Group!

-Upcoming Titles & Dates:
+Sample Titles & Dates:

 Join us for a very special Social Justice Book Group during Yom Kippur.
 Held at Beit Ahavah, Jewish Book Group is a once-a-month event led by Anne Bussler.
 For the month of September we are going to integrate our normal Book Group into the Day of Atonement reflections by meeting on the afternoon of Yom Kippur.
 All welcome!